The 2019 Annual Convention will be in Denver, CO

-- All author names, affiliations, and email addresses,
+All author names, affiliations, and email addresses,

-- A presentation title,
+A presentation title,

-- A short description of your presentation (50-word limit) that will appear in the convention program, and
+A short description of your presentation (50-word limit) that will appear in the convention program, and

 Poster presentations will be for one hour, and at least one author is expected to be available during that time to answer questions.
-Please note that one common poster size is 48" wide by 36" tall.
-Posters should have introduction, methods, results, and discussion sections when presenting empirical work.
-Submissions that select Educational Psychology/Teaching of Psychology as the first topic (see Topic Areas below) will be asked whether they wish to be in the poster session during the Portenier-Wertheimer Teaching Conference on Thursday, April 12.
+One common poster size is 48" wide by 36" tall.
+Please go to https://westernpsych.org/wp-content/uploads/2018/04/Poster-Ergonomics.pdf and to https://www.apa.org/gradpsych/2011/01/poster.aspx for tips from APA and WPA about a designing a good poster.
+Posters should have introduction, methods, results, and discussions sections when presenting empirical work.

 Teaching Take-Out Demonstrations